rabbitmq/rabbitmq-website/site/ssl.md

 ### <a id="available-cipher-suites" class="anchor" href="#available-cipher-suites">Listing Available Cipher Suites</a>

-To list cipher suites supported by the Erlang runtime of a running node, use <code>rabbitmq-diagnostics cipher_suites --openssl-format</code>:
+To list cipher suites supported by the Erlang runtime of a running node, use `rabbitmq-diagnostics cipher_suites --openssl-format`:

 <pre class="lang-ini">
 rabbitmq-diagnostics cipher_suites --openssl-format -q